stockhuman/internaut/site/pages/projects/opcm.md

 ---
 layout: project
 description:
-bg: 880015
-fg: ffffff
 cover: dither-opcm.png.png
+slug: opcm
 category: web
+tags: [client]
 year: 2017
-tags: [client]
+bg: 880015
+fg: ffffff
 ---

 # The OPCM

 The _Orchestre Philharmonique et Choeur des Mélomanes_, or the OPCM for short, is a Montreal-based youth orchestra and choir.